|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Many raw food recipes call for cashew milk or another "nut milk" such as raw almond milk.
-Raw cashew milk is also delicious on its own, as a vegan milk substitute with a breakfast cereal or spiced with a bit of cinnamon and nutmeg.
-If you'd like to try cashew milk as a non-dairy milk substitute, here's how to make a raw cashew milk, suitable for vegans and also those on a raw food diet.
+Raw cashew milk is also delicious on its own.
+You can use it as a vegan milk substitute with a breakfast cereal or spiced with a bit of cinnamon and nutmeg.
+If you'd like to try cashew milk as a non-dairy milk substitute, here's how to make raw cashew milk, suitable for vegans.

-- agave nectar (or other raw sweetener like maple syrup or honey)
+1 dash agave nectar, or another raw sweetener like maple syrup or honey

-Cover raw cashews with water and allow to soak for at least one hour (more is better, if you can wait a bit a longer!).
-Drain and rinse.
+Cover raw cashews with water and allow to soak for at least 1 hour (more is better if you can wait a bit longer).